Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Abstract

-where $\{ z_{1}, \ldots, z_{n} \}$ is a subset of $L_{p}(\Omega, \mu)$ and $\alpha_{1}, \ldots, \alpha_{n}$ are non-zero real numbers that sum to zero.
-Our main results provide a complete classification of all non-trivial $p$-polygonal equalities in $L_{p}(\Omega, \mu)$, $0 < p \leq 2$.
-This in turn provides a classification of the subsets of $L_{p}(\Omega, \mu)$ that have strict $p$-negative type, $0 < p \leq 2$.
-One reason for studying $p$-polygonal equalities in $L_{p}$-spaces is that they preclude the existence of certain types of isometry.
-For example, our techniques show that if $0 < p < \infty$ and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq p$, then: (1) $(X,d)$ is not isometric to any linear subspace $W$ of $L_{p}(\Omega, \mu)$ that contains a pair of disjointly supported non-zero vectors, and (2) $(X,d)$ is not isometric to any subset of $L_{p}(\Omega, \mu)$ that has non-empty interior.
-Additionally, in the case $p = 2$, it follows that $(X,d)$ is not isometric to any affinely dependent subset of $L_{2}(\Omega, \mu)$.
-These non-embedding theorems are special instances of a more general principle: If $(Y, \rho)$ is a metric space whose supremal $p$-negative type $\wp$ is finite and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq \wp$, then $(X,d)$ is not isometric to any metric subspace of $(Y, \rho)$ that admits a non-trivial $p_{1}$-polygonal equality for some $p_{1} \in [\wp, q]$.
+Another reason for studying non-trivial $p$-polygonal equalities in $L_{p}(\Omega, \mu)$ is due to the fact that they preclude the existence of certain types of isometry.
+For example, our techniques show that if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq p$, then: (1) $(X,d)$ is not isometric to any linear subspace $W$ of $L_{p}(\Omega, \mu)$ that contains a pair of disjointly supported non-zero vectors, and (2) $(X,d)$ is not isometric to any subset of $L_{p}(\Omega, \mu)$ that has non-empty interior.
+Furthermore, in the case $p = 2$, it also follows that $(X,d)$ is not isometric to any affinely dependent subset of $L_{2}(\Omega, \mu)$.
+More generally, we show that if $(Y, \rho)$ is a metric space whose generalized roundness $\wp$ is finite and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq \wp$, then $(X,d)$ is not isometric to any metric subspace of $(Y, \rho)$ that admits a non-trivial $p_{1}$-polygonal equality for some $p_{1} \in [\wp, q]$.
 It is notable in all of these statements that the metric space $(X,d)$ can, for instance, be any ultrametric space.
-As a result we obtain new insights into sophisticated embedding theorems of Lemin \cite{Lem} and Shkarin \cite{Shk}.
+As a result we obtain new insights into sophisticated embedding theorems of Lemin and Shkarin.

+We conclude the paper by constructing some pathological infinite-dimensional linear subspaces of $\ell_{p}$ that do not have strict $p$-negative type.